-60% of the qualification will be assessed through coursework-style internally assessed units with 40% of the qualification assessed externally through a 75 - 90-minute written exam.
+60% of the course will be assessed through coursework-style internally assessed units with 40% assessed externally through a 75 - 90-minute written exam.
 Students are assessed formatively throughout the course in a range of ways such as presentations, written work and video assessments.
 For the externally assessed unit, students are given two opportunities to sit the exam with the best mark counting towards their overall grade.